-- Schedule monthly conference calls to provide project updates and discuss any outstanding issues during the following two Reporting Periods: - Reporting Period One: Immediately following the Energy Commission Grant Funding Opportunity (GFO) Release and up to the time of the Web posting of the Energy Commission Notice of Proposed Awards (NOPA) which is estimated to take two months ("Safety Plan Assessments").
+- Schedule monthly conference calls to provide project updates and discuss any outstanding issues during the agreement term following two Reporting Periods: - Reporting Period One: Immediately following the Energy Commission Grant Funding Opportunity (GFO) Release and up to the time of the Web posting of the Energy Commission Notice of Proposed Awards (NOPA) which is estimated to take two months ("Safety Plan Assessments").
 This activity comprises at least two conference calls. - Reporting Period Two: One month after the start of the "Hydrogen Release and Incident Reporting" and "Annual Safety Evaluations", both of which span three years.
-These activities comprise at least three conference calls. - Prepare and submit a Quarterly Progress Report which summarizes all Agreement activities conducted by the Contractor for Reporting Periods One and Two, including an assessment of the ability to complete the Agreement within the current budget and any anticipated cost overruns.
-Each Progress Report is due to the CCMCAM within ten days of the end of the Reporting Period.
+These activities comprise at least three conference calls. - Prepare and submit a Quarterly Progress Report which summarizes all Agreement activities conducted by the Contractor for the reporting period Reporting Periods One and Two, including an assessment of the ability to complete the Agreement within the current budget and any anticipated cost overruns.
+Each Progress Report is due to the

+CAM shortly afterwithin ten days of the end of the respective reporting periods.
+Reporting Period.
 The recommended specifications for each progress report are contained in the terms and conditions of this Agreement.

-- Monthly Progress Conference Calls during Reporting Periods One and Two, and - Quarterly Progress Reports during Reporting Periods One and Two.
+- Monthly Progress Conference Calls during the agreement term Reporting Periods One and Two, and - Quarterly Progress Reports during the agreement termReporting Periods One and Two.